The Creation of Superman

 On April 8, 1938, Jerry received a letter from the McClure Syndicate asking him to expand the origin of Superman.
 Jerry and Joe began work on the first two weeks of newspaper strips, naming Kal-L, Jor-L, and Lora.
 Based on their previous arrangement with Wheeler-Nicholson, Jerry and Joe mistakenly believed that DC would return the rights to Superman for newspaper syndication.
 The daily strips began publication on January 16, 1939, but only after a stern warning from Jack Liebowitz.

 Action Comics #1 was copyrighted on April 18, 1938, and there were 202,000 copies produced.
 The 64-page issue began to arrive on newsstands by the first week of May.
-The cover date is June 1938 and the price for the historical book was ten cents.
+The cover date is June 1938 and the price for the historic book was ten cents.

-Action Comics no. 1, June 1938
+Action Comics #1, June 1938

 -